 CFHI’s Global Health Intensive in Argentina takes place in university town of Cordoba, the country’s second largest city.
 This survey program provides exposure to Hospital Medicine through clinical rotations at some of the oldest and most renowned teaching hospitals in Latin America, providing exposure to government programs serving uninsured patients.
 Take part in daily rounds alongside local healthcare personnel and join lectures and discussions on case studies with local medical students and residents.
-Rotations vary and may include opportunities to take part in focused physical exams and patient histories in infectious disease, HIV/AIDS, surgical care, oncology, dermatology, pediatrics or psychology wards.
+Rotations vary and may include opportunities to shadow staff as they engage in focused physical exams and patient histories in infectious disease, HIV/AIDS, surgical care, oncology, dermatology, pediatrics or psychology wards.

 Get a crash course in Argentinian culture and language by spending 2 weeks living with local college students or families and taking conversational and medical Spanish classes.
 Around Cordoba enjoy museums, theaters and cafes and local nightlife.
 CFHI participants may also organize day trips over the weekend to destinations such as Villa Carlos Paz lake region or surrounding hill towns for hiking and outdoor activities.